openshift-labs/starter-guides/README.md

 Workshop content designed to be used by the [Workshopper tool](https://github.com/osevg/workshopper).

-## Install the ASB into your Service Catalog
+## Install the APB into your Service Catalog

 An [APB](https://hub.docker.com/r/openshiftapb/cloudnative-workshop-apb) is provided for deploying the Cloud-Native Workshop infra (lab instructions, Nexus, Gogs, Eclipse Che, etc) in a project